Azure/AzurePolicyAgents/docs/Getting-Started.md

 ```
 Error: AADSTS700016: Application with identifier 'xxx' was not found
 ```
-**Solution**: Verify your service principal Client ID is correctly configured in GitHub secrets.
+**Solution**: Verify your managed identity Client ID is correctly configured in GitHub secrets.

 #### Permission Errors
 ```
 Error: Insufficient privileges to complete the operation
 ```
-**Solution**: Ensure your service principal has the required Azure RBAC roles.
+**Solution**: Ensure your managed identity has Contributor permissions on the target subscription.

-#### AI Agent Not Found
+#### AI Agent Not Responding
 ```
 Cannot find agent xxx.
 Please re-create it and retry
 ```
-**Solution**: Verify your `ASSISTANT_ID` variable matches your AI Foundry agent ID.
+**Solution**: Verify your `ASSISTANT_ID` variable matches your Azure AI Foundry agent ID.

-#### Missing Files
+#### No Policy Files Found
 ```
 No JSON files found in the 'policyDefinitions' directory
 ```
-**Solution**: Ensure your policy files are in the correct directory and have `.json` extensions.
+**Solution**: Ensure your policy files are in the `policyDefinitions/` folder with `.json` extensions.

+#### Bicep Deployment Failures
+Check the deployment logs for specific Bicep template errors.
+Common issues:
+- Missing required parameters in `policyDef.parameters.json`
+- Invalid policy definition structure
+- Resource naming conflicts

 ### Debug Steps

-1. **Check GitHub Actions Logs**: Review the detailed logs in the Actions tab
+1. **Check GitHub Actions Logs**: Review detailed logs in the Actions tab
-2. **Verify Azure Permissions**: Test your service principal permissions manually
+2. **Verify Azure Permissions**: Test your managed identity permissions manually
-3. **Validate AI Configuration**: Test your AI agent independently
+3. **Validate AI Configuration**: Test your AI agent in the Azure AI Foundry portal
-4. **Check File Paths**: Ensure policy files are in the correct location
+4. **Check File Paths**: Ensure policy files are in the correct directory structure

-## Advanced Configuration

-### Custom Testing Scenarios

-You can customize the AI agent's behavior by modifying the system prompt to include:
-- Specific compliance requirements
-- Custom resource types to test
-- Specialized validation logic
-- Integration with other Azure services

-### Workflow Customization

-The workflow can be extended with:
-- Additional policy validation steps
-- Integration with Azure DevOps
-- Custom notification mechanisms
-- Advanced reporting features
+5. **Test Policy JSON**: Validate your policy JSON using Azure Policy tools

-## Security Considerations
+## Current Limitations

+- Only supports JSON policy definition files in the `policyDefinitions/` folder
+- Requires manual setup of Azure AI Foundry infrastructure
+- AI-generated tests run in simulation mode and may not reflect all real-world scenarios
+- Limited to pull request and main branch triggers
-- Use federated identity credentials instead of client secrets
+- Requires federated identity setup for each repository

-- Limit service principal permissions to minimum required
-- Regularly rotate and review access credentials
+## Next Steps

+Once your setup is working:
+1. Add your custom policy definitions to the `policyDefinitions/` folder
+2. Create pull requests to test the automated workflow
+3. Review AI-generated test results and refine your policies
-- Monitor AI agent usage and costs
+4. Monitor Azure costs associated with AI agent usage
-- Implement proper secret management practices
+5. Customize the AI agent prompts in `infra/bicep/agentInstructions/` as needed